FredMacSWDev/MusicInstrumentDB/README.md

 ![Build Solution](https://github.com/FredMacSWDev/MusicInstrumentDB/blob/FredMacSWDev/T11/readme-patch-1/images/Build%20Solution%20-%20VS%20Community%202019%20Menu%20(Partial).PNG "'Build Solution' Menu Option")

-To test our endpoints to Create, Read, Update, and Delete (CRUD) database items, we used [Postman](https://www.postman.com/), but you are more than welcome to use whichever software suits you best.
+To test our endpoints for Create, Read, Update, and Delete (CRUD) database items, we used [Postman](https://www.postman.com/), but you are more than welcome to use whichever software suits you best.
+The CRUD endpoints function very well in the console app, and the entries do appear, as a result, in our database in the VS Comnmunity SQL Server Object Explorer.

 ## Resources
 We used the following external resources in our project: